coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

 <!-- more -->

 ## Building the UI
-Coveo offers out of the box a [Javascript Framework](https://docs.coveo.com/en/375) for building the UI.
+Out of the box, Coveo offers the [Coveo Javascript Framework](https://docs.coveo.com/en/375) for building the UI.
 It offers a ton of components which you can simply drag and drop using an [Interface Editor](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=230).
-Using the editor you can quickly design the basic layout of your UI, create search interfaces, add facets and you are ready to go for a basic search experience.
+Using the editor you can quickly design the basic layout of your UI, create search interfaces, add facets, and you are ready to go for a basic search experience.
 Since we wanted to have very specific result templates, completely tailored to the search audience, we needed some additional configuration directly into the HTML/JS files.

 ### Result templates
 For almost all the content types we had indexed we wanted to have more dedicated [result templates](https://docs.coveo.com/en/413), than offered out of the box.
 The Movie result template is probably the most complicated one.
 It uses a couple of custom controls and custom formatting.
 Coveo offers out of the box different [result layouts](https://docs.coveo.com/en/360) (eg. list, card and table).

-For each layout different result templates can be configured.
+For each layout, different result templates can be configured.
-The Javascript framework will pick the first template where the condition is met.
-If none of the conditions is met and there is NO default template, then nothing is shown.
+The Coveo Javascript framework will pick the first template where the condition is met.
+If none of the conditions are met and there is NO default template, then nothing is shown.

 The Movie database result template looked like:
 ``` html